Loads

 An abstract class of an electric load.

-The subclasses of this class can be used to depict:
+The subclasses of this class can be used to model:

 • star-connected loads using a phases constructor argument containing “n”